Bachelor of Cyber Security

 UNSW Canberra’s Bachelor of Cyber Security is a future-focused, three-year degree informed by critical government and industry skills gaps.
 Graduate ready to make an impact in a constantly evolving cyber security landscape, with the skills and competencies that will make you in demand across industry, government and Defence.

 You'll study a range of targeted courses developed to respond to the needs of government and industry within a sector defined by rapid change.
-You will study in a Hybrid Flexible (HyFlex) delivery mode, which combines compressed delivery, face-to-face and online study, allowing you to work and study simultaneously.
+You’ll study in a Hybrid Flexible (HyFlex) delivery mode, which combines compressed delivery, on-campus and online study, allowing you to work and study simultaneously.

 The Bachelor of Cyber Security has a strong focus on intelligent cyber security and emerging industry applications: